agent-thor/Governance-Trading-Agent/README.md

 ## API Access

-While the bot is running, you can access the API on port 7111:
+While the agent is running, you can access the API on port 7111:

 - `/open_positions` (GET): View currently open positions
 - `/stop_trade` (POST): Manually close a trade
-- `/status` (GET): Check the bot's current status
+- `/status` (GET): Check the agent's current status

 ## Running API Server Separately

-The bot includes a standalone API server (`open_stop.py`) that you can run independently from the main bot.
-This is useful if you want to monitor and manage trades without starting the full trading bot.
+The agent includes a standalone API server (`open_stop.py`) that you can run independently from the main agent.
+This is useful if you want to monitor and manage trades without starting the full trading agent.

 ### Starting the API Server